top of page

 Hazel

-Clara and Sophie came to Fern Creek first, and Hazel replaced Sophie after Sophie's first season, as entertaining children at Tilikum Camp suited her better than motherhood.
-All our does are registered with the American Dairy Goat Association (ADGA), and all of them add conversation (especially Clara), good company, and frolicking entertainment in the forested fields.
-Their daughters, Julian and Oakley joined us spring of 2022, along with brothers, who have been sent on to new homes.
-All four Fern Creek goats love attention, apple slices, mint and grape leaves, and sunshine.
+Clara and Hazel anchor our little Fern Creek herd, and had their third set of kids in 2023.
+Their daughters, Julian and Oakley joined us spring of 2022, along with brothers, who were sent on to new homes.
+Kateri, one of Clara's daughters, will stay with us from the 2023 kids.
+The others will grace other people's lives once they are all 8 weeks old.
+All our does are registered with the American Dairy Goat Association (ADGA), and all of them add conversation, good company, and frolicking entertainment in the forested fields.
+All five Fern Creek goats love attention, apple slices, mint and grape leaves, and sunshine.
 The mama's milk, while a wonderful gift, is secondary to what all these dear creatures bring the world with their goatish-ness.

 IMG_0647 2.jpeg